MicrosoftDocs/appcenter-docs/docs/distribution/codepush/tutorials.md

 If you had both `Staging` and `Production` users, you could test the full release environment as configured.
 Since that's not the case for this tutorial, you can focus on testing the `Staging` environment.

-To test the automated workflow, you'll need to deploy a "release" version of the test app and push a change to the master branch to kick off a build and eventually a release.
+To test the automated workflow, you'll need to deploy a "release" version of the test app and push a change to the default branch to kick off a build and eventually a release.

 You can create a "release" version of the app by generating a signed APK and installing the release build created with it.
 Instructions can be found on the [React Native docs](https://facebook.github.io/react-native/docs/signed-apk-android.html#content).

-Deploy the app per the instructions linked above, do a small code change and commit the change to master.
+Deploy the app per the instructions linked above, do a small code change and commit the change to the default branch.

 Azure DevOps allows you to edit the source code on the CODE hub: